Antollo/Easypt2/docs/statements.md

 ### `break`

-Exits loop. _There must be a semicolon after `break`.
-Usage of `break` outside the loop results in undefined behavior._
+Exits loop. _Usage of `break` outside the loop results in undefined behavior._